ChengJiale150/COPT-MCP/docs/README_EN.md

 - [Claude Code](https://github.com/anthropics/claude-code): Thank you to Claude Code.
 TA is the most powerful AI programming assistant I have ever used.
 Without TA, there would be no rapid development of COPT-MCP.
 - [Cursor](https://www.cursor.com/): Thank you to Cursor.
 TA is actually the first author of this README.
 Without TA, there would be no rapid completion of COPT-MCP documentation.

-Additionally, I would like to thank all the experts in the Cardinal COPT Solver Discussion Group 2 (Group ID: 142636109).
+Additionally, I would like to thank all the experts in the Cardinal COPT Solver Discussion Group 2 (QQ Group ID: 142636109).
 Your discussions have given me many insights and helped me gain a deeper understanding of the COPT solver.
 Here I express my sincere gratitude.

 Finally, thank you to everyone using COPT-MCP.
 If you have any questions or suggestions, please feel free to contact me, and I will respond as soon as possible.